5 Common Chiropractic Techniques For Back and Neck Pain

 Soft Tissue Therapy

-The soft tissue technique is a complex soft tissue massage that focuses on muscles and ligaments as opposed to the spine directly.
+The soft tissue technique is a complex soft tissue therapeutic massage that focuses on muscles and ligaments as opposed to the spine directly.
 Applying soft tissue therapy to areas where the joints have been inflamed clears up scar tissue and any other “injury waste” that may be impeding an athlete or a person who has just experienced an injury.
 This soft tissue therapy will release toxic byproducts and will improve blood flow and circulation.